AMSP-04/NETN-ETR/NETN-ETR.md

 ## ETR Task Processing

-The following sections define how tasks shall be handled.

 ### ETR Task Modes

 The ETR FOM module defines two modes for a task: non-concurrent mode and concurrent mode.